-As a mature person, 59 years of age, I don't feel comfortable going to those gymnasiums, in fact when I have a look through the windows - yes everyone can see you exercising, even people walking past - it tends to put me off.
+As a mature person, I don't feel comfortable going to those gymnasiums, in fact when I have a look through the windows - yes everyone can see you exercising, even people walking past - it tends to put me off.

 Does this sound familiar, I have had few exercise machines that I've bought over the years, they spend more time gathering dust in the garage and only occasionally get used in January when I decide once again to fight the flab and the ageing process!

 Having spoken to friends, both men and women I'm not alone, we realise that to be fit and healthy when we are the age of our parents, now is the time for action.

 My lovely wife will kick me out of bed to go for a cycle ride, which I really enjoy, as I'm not to good at self-motivating and I even mutter early in the morning "I'll go tomorrow".